 A peer evaluation occurs once every three years before nominating slates of directors for election and as part of succession planning to consider and to select new directors.
-This evaluation covers key professional skills, diversity, and breadth of community and other business experience and knowledge.
 In 2024, as part of ongoing board refreshment, the board welcomed three new directors.
 The board has welcomed six new directors since 2018.